Britain risks becoming a ‘hotbed of non-stun slaughter’, warns NSS

 Earlier this month the BVA and animal welfare group the RSPCA published an open letter to the government calling for the end of non-stun slaughter.

 A number of other European states, including Holland and Germany, have explicitly prohibited the export of animals that were killed without stunning.

-Slaughter without pre-stunning is banned in Austria, Belgium, Denmark, Estonia, Finland, Greece, Iceland, Latvia, Liechtenstein, New Zealand, Norway, Slovakia, Slovenia, Sweden and Switzerland.
+Countries that ban slaughter without any form of stunning include Austria, Belgium, Denmark, Estonia, Finland, Iceland, Latvia, Norway, Slovakia, Slovenia, and Sweden.